Palouse

 Fruit

-Color, Texture, Flavor, Aroma: In color, texture, flavor and aroma, Palouse is so much like Tompkins King that some suppose it to be a seedling of that variety, though the two differ substantially in form.
+Flesh/Flavor: In color, texture, flavor, and aroma it so closely resembles Tompkins King that some suppose it to be a seedling of that variety.
+Not otherwise described in sources.

 Season